 Contents

-When it comes to choosing a new tool, whether it’s a Component Content Management System, Content Delivery Platform, review tool for subject matter experts, or even tool for an internal use, many companies create long lists of features which they then send to various vendors or their own developers.
-The result: almost identical responses from the vendors and no guarantee that the tool you decided to choose is actually the right one for you.
+When it comes to choosing a new tool, whether it’s a Component Content Management System, Content Delivery Platform, review tool for subject matter experts, or even a tool for internal use, many companies create long lists of features which they then send to various vendors or their own developers.
+The result: almost identical responses from the vendors and no guarantee that the tool you decided on is actually the right one for you.

-At this workshop, we’ll use a combination of theory and practical exercises to let you get a hands-on experience with defining your requirements in a way that let you choose the tool which will support your needs in the best possible way.
+At this workshop, we’ll use a combination of theory and practical exercises to give you hands-on experience defining your requirements in a way that lets you choose the tool that best supports your needs.

 You’ll learn: